FTX: Legal process

 Former FTX executive Ryan Salame pleaded guilty to both a campaign finance law violation and a charge of operating an unlicensed money transmitting business.
 On May 28, 2024, Salame was sentenced to 7.5 years in prison and ordered to pay more than $5 million in restitution and forfeit an additional $6 million.
 Salame began serving his sentence in October 2024.

 On September 24, 2024, Caroline Ellison was sentenced to two years in prison on charges including wire fraud and money laundering.
 While Judge Kaplan acknowledged the assistance she'd provided to prosecutors, he said her cooperation should not be a “get out of jail free card.”

-FTX's former engineering director, Nishad Singh pleaded guilty to six different charges, including three counts of conspiracy to commit fraud.
+FTX's former engineering director, Nishad Singh, pleaded guilty to six different charges, including three counts of conspiracy to commit fraud.
 Singh is a childhood friend of Bankman-Fried's brother and worked at Alameda Research before being brought into FTX.
-On October 30, 2024, Singh was sentenced to time served and three years of supervised release based on his cooperation with prosecutors and Judge Kaplan's view that Singh's role in the fraud was “much more limited” than his colleagues.
+On October 30, 2024, Singh was sentenced to time served and three years of supervised release based on his cooperation with prosecutors and Judge Kaplan's view that Singh's role in the fraud was “much more limited” than that of his colleagues.

-On November 20, 2024, Gary Wang was sentenced to time served and three years of supervised release, with Kaplan saying Singh was “entitled to a lot of credit” for his cooperation with prosecutors.
+On November 20, 2024, Gary Wang was sentenced to time served and three years of supervised release, with Kaplan saying Wang was “entitled to a lot of credit” for his cooperation with prosecutors.

 In August 2024, FTX was ordered by a US court to pay $12.7 billion in compensation to former customers and fraud victims.
 The Commodity Futures Trading Commission called this the "largest such recovery" in their history.
 The sum consists of $8.7 billion in restitution, and $4 billion in disgorgement.

-On October 7, 2024, U.S. Bankruptcy Judge John Dorsey approved the FTX bankruptcy plan which repays customers with balances less than $50,000 their full balance, but with cryptocurrencies valued as at the date of the collapse.
+On October 7, 2024, U.S. Bankruptcy Judge John Dorsey approved the FTX bankruptcy plan which repays customers with balances less than $50,000 their full balance, but with cryptocurrencies valued at the date of the collapse.